 *freeze small leaves into ice cubes to serve in lemonade, add a few crushed leaves to lemonade

 *combine crushed, dried leaves with bay leaves, mint, pepper, rosemary and thyme for an awesome poultry rub

 *yummy in salads, herb butters, fruit drinks and sorbets, egg dishes, custards, soups and casseroles

-*great in drinks….and in alcoholic drinks (lemon balm schnapps recipe)
+*Enjoy in alcoholic drinks (lemon balm schnapps recipe, lemon balm mojito recipe)

-* leaves make for a lightly astringent facial steam
+* add the leaves to a lovely facial steam

 Powers: Love, Success, Healing